Tinram/MySQL-Brute/README.md

 Unless you intimately know the MySQL set-up on a remote server, some of MySQL's configuration can silently (and righteously) impede MySQL Brute.

-First attempt to connect to a remote MySQL connection from the terminal (use any password when prompted):
+First attempt to connect to a remote MySQL connection from the terminal (use any random input when prompted for password):

 ```bash
     mysql -h <ip_addr> -u wordpress -p